eazeldon/cybersecurity-profile/README.md

 <img width="100" src="https://i.imgur.com/9YPY47E.jpeg"></img>

 ## About me
-### Hi I'm <strong>Eazel Don Frantzich</strong>.
+### Hi I'm Eazel Don Frantzich.
 As I move forward in my career, I'm pursuing my passion for web development and cybersecurity.
 I’ve furthered my skills by taking a Diploma in Software Development - Full Stack Web Development at Code Institute and several online courses on related subjects.
 I'm now working on advancing my Cybersecurity skills by taking a course on ReDI School.
 I’m looking for level 1 SOC analyst and Security Administrator position.
 I’m a fast learner and hard-working person that is dedicated to my work.

 ## TIttle
 ### Full Stack Developer Freelance / Frontend Developer / Ecommerce